malineczky/malineczky/README.md

 - 👋 Hi, I’m @malineczky
-- 👀 I’m interested in
+- 👀 I’m interested in web development & project management
-- 🌱 I’m currently learning HTML, SCSS, JavaScript, React
+- 🌱 I’m currently learning JavaScript, React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for my frist job in IT
-- 📫 How to reach me ...
+- 📫 Reach me at LinkedIn https://www.linkedin.com/in/aleksandra-malinka-kot-653633112/

 <!---
 malineczky/malineczky is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.